 Coalition debates technical revision of the Disability Equality Act ⚖️

-The disagreement centers on the implementation of technical standards to ensure digital accessibility.
-While the SPD demands concrete deadlines for public websites to comply with regulations, The Left party proposes automatic sanctions for those who fail to comply.
+The disagreement centers on the implementation of technological standards to ensure digital accessibility.
+While the SPD demands concrete deadlines for public websites to comply with regulations, The Left party proposes automatic sanctions for non-compliance.
 Coalition partners cannot agree on a regulatory framework that unifies criteria for compatibility with screen readers and alternative navigation systems.

-Deputies ask for sacrifices, but not from their own pockets 💰
+Deputies demand sacrifices, but not from their own pockets 💰

 German parliamentarians debate whether they deserve a salary of 10,000 euros per month while asking citizens to tighten their belts.
-The Left suggests that if they are so concerned about equality, they could start by freezing their own salaries.
-But of course, solidarity has its limits: one can share the bread, but not the budgetary pie.
+The Left suggests that if they care so much about equality, they could start by freezing their own salaries.
+But of course, solidarity has its limits: one can share bread, but not the budgetary pie.